Icelk/kvarn.org/public/chute/index.md

 To easen writing for the web, Kvarn offers a tool called Chute.
 It consumes Markdown documents and produces HTML documents.

 Chute is a CLI tool.
+Downloads are [available](https://github.com/Icelk/moella/releases/).
-It can be built from the [source](https://github.com/Icelk/kvarn/tree/main/chute).
-Linux downloads are available on [GitHub actions](https://github.com/Icelk/kvarn/actions/workflows/chute.yml).
+Nightly Linux downloads are available on [GitHub actions](https://github.com/Icelk/kvarn/actions/workflows/chute.yml).

 ${toc}